 If you don’t like the idea of pumping chemicals into your yard and the environment as a whole, you’re not alone.
-And if you are growing your own vegetables, you probably want them to be as healthy and organic as possible.
-This is why an increasing number of homeowners now prefer to make their own homemade organic fertilizer – plus it’s cheaper to make your own!
+And if you are growing your vegetables, you probably want them to be as healthy and organic as possible.
+That is why an increasing number of homeowners now prefer to make their homemade organic fertilizer – plus, it’s cheaper to make your own!

 Epsom Salt Fertilizer

-Easily available at any drugstore, Epsom salt is a great source of sulfur and magnesium for the soil.
-It’s especially good for roses and tomatoes.
-If you have are looking for something that can give your plants a deeper, richer green color, simply mix 1 gallon water with 1 tablespoon Epsom salt and add it to your soil.
+Readily available at any drugstore, Epsom salt is an excellent source of sulfur and magnesium for the soil.
+It’s perfect for roses and tomatoes.
+If you have are looking for something that can give your plants a deeper, richer green color, mix 1-gallon water with one tablespoon Epsom salt and add it to your soil.

-The recommended dosage is 1 tablespoon if this solution for every 1-2 feet in height of plant.
+The recommended dosage is one tablespoon of this solution for every 1-2 feet in the height of the plant.
 But you don’t have to worry about overdoing this fertilizer since it breaks down to magnesium once sprinkled.

 Coffee Grounds Fertilizer

-Homemade fertilizer made from coffee grounds is super rich in nitrogen, and nourishes the soil.
+Homemade fertilizer made from coffee grounds is super rich in nitrogen and nourishes the soil.
 Just add up to 25% coffee grounds into the soil at the base of your plants.
-Since it increases the acidity of soil, it’s perfect if you are trying to grow rhodies, magnolias, hydrangeas, and roses.
+Since it increases soil acidity, it’s perfect if you are trying to grow rhodies, magnolias, hydrangeas, and roses.

 Egg Shell Fertilizer

-Egg shells are extremely high in calcium which promotes cellular growth in plants.
-If you have ever experienced blossom end rot on your tomatoes, it is a clean indication that your soil is deficient in calcium.
+Eggshells are incredibly high in calcium which promotes cellular growth in plants.
+If you have ever experienced blossom end rot on your tomatoes, it is a clear indication that your soil is deficient in calcium.

-Simply crush up used egg shells and bury them underneath the surface of the soil.
-You can also create a spray by boiling 20 egg shells in 1 gallon water for a few minutes and then let the whole thing sit overnight.
-Strain the solution and use as a spray directly into the soil.
+Crush up used eggshells and bury them underneath the surface of the soil.
+You can also create a spray by boiling 20 eggshells in 1-gallon water for a few minutes and then let the whole thing sit overnight.
+Strain the solution and use it as a spray directly into the soil.

 Banana Peel Fertilizer